-Since this recipe calls for couscous, I should point out that there are two common types of couscous.
+There are two common types of couscous.
 Moroccan couscous is small and cooks very quickly.
-The grains are about the size of cornmeal.
+The grains are slightly bigger than coarsely ground cornmeal.
 Israeli couscous is larger and takes much longer to cook.
-I used Moroccan couscous but you could try this with Israeli couscous if that’s all you have., you’ll just need to adjust the cooking time.Print
+For this recipe, you’ll want to use Moroccan couscous.

 - 1 1/2 cups of dry couscous